ChainSafe/web3.unity/Modules.md

 # Module integration

 `services.UseJsonRpcProvider()` is an extension method.
-When you add a new module you have to provide the extension methods that register components provided by the module.
+Adding a new module requires providing extension methods to register its components.

 It looks like this:
 ```csharp